-I have received several questions from readers about how I exchange & move currencies for investments in the Euro Peer to Peer lenders I invest with.
+I have received several questions from readers about exchanging currency & moving money for investments in my portfolios.
 So instead of continuing to answer the same questions over and over via email, I decided to write a quick post on the subject as it appears to be useful information.

 Wherever you live in the world, moving money around in your own/home currency is not typically a problem.
 When starting to diversify into investments in different currencies & countries however, unless you frequently have business in other currencies & countries, finding the safest and lowest cost methods can take some time.